 Besides, species management by controlling the harvest and trade of seahorses is crucial to safeguard them.
 150 countries in the world have signed the Convention on International Trade in Endangered Species (CITES) which prevents commercial trading of wild species like seahorses if their existence is under threat.
 The Hippocampus species are currently listed under CITES and these legislations need to be implemented.
 Moreover, research on the taxonomy, population trends, habitats of the seahorses is a call of the day.

-WSO’s Friend of the Sea project is taking the following initiatives to preserve the seahorses as part of their mission of certifying products coming from sustainable agriculture and aquaculture:
+WSO’s Friend of the Sea project is taking the following initiatives to preserve the seahorses as part of their mission of certifying products coming from sustainable fishing and aquaculture:

-- Communicate with government, non-government, print and electronic media, academic institutions, civil society and law enforcement authorities and thereby make them aware of the distressing situation of many of the seahorse species.
+- Communicate with governments, non-governmental organizations, media, and academic institutions to make them aware of the distressing situation of many seahorse species.

-- Liaise with aquaculture, industrial and other relevant business leaders to remind them of their duties towards environmental sustainability and urge them to follow eco-friendly policies.
+- Liaise with aquaculture and fishing companies, industrial and other relevant business leaders to remind them of their duties towards environmental sustainability and urge them to follow eco-friendly policies.

 - Launch awareness campaigns in change.org or similar platforms.